$122,658Average Value$89Average Price per Sq Ft9Homes For Sale

 Dinner at Jasmine's and exploring the Alabama Farmers Market

-Jasmine's Café, about 1 mile away, is a local favorite for dinner and known for its soul food.
+Jasmine's Cafe, about 1 mile away, is a local favorite for dinner and known for its soul food.
 Pork chops, fried fish, turnip greens, yams and oxtails are all on the menu.
-The Alabama Farmers Market is about 3 1/2 miles east, offering locally grown produce and wares.
+The Alabama Farmers Market, located several miles to the east, is open daily all year.
 Since 1956, this 49-acre market has been owned and operated entirely by Alabama farmers.
-In addition to produce, the market is home to a flea market that sells local art, artisan soaps, clothes and other merchandise.
+In addition to produce, the market has a flea market with local art, artisan soaps, clothes and other merchandise.
 Ollie's Bargain Market sits 2 miles north of Sandusky and offers a wide range of merchandise, including food, housewares and toys.
-Locals cruise up and down U.S. State Route 78 to handle additional shopping needs.
+Locals cruise up and down U.S. Route 78 to handle additional shopping needs.
 The commercial strip has main chain restaurants and big box stores, like Walmart Supercenter and Piggly Wiggly.

 Find your new favorite soul food at Jasmine's Cafe near Sandusky.